 When considering an excessively sweating area for Botox injections, Dr. Solish says that the limiting factor is often the size of the area, the amount of Botox required to inject the area, the cost of that Botox, and the time to do the injections.
 "Consider this," says Dr. Solish, "One vial of Botox usually is enough to treat one hand.
 When you start trying to inject more than two vials -- meaning that you're trying to cover a body area that's larger than the size of two hands -- it starts to get impractical."

 Physicians wishing to introduce themselves to the technique of Botox injections for hyperhidrosis of both non-typical and typical body areas, or to review and improve their skills, should attend one of our upcoming continuing medical education programs.
 But if you can't make it or want a refresher, review valuable skills and techniques online with the International Hyperhidrosis Society's Video Library.
 Recently-released videos are now available with demonstrations and explanations given by International Hyperhidrosis Society Board of Directors members Dr. David Pariser, former president of the American Academy of Dermatology, and Dr. Dee Anna Glaser, Professor of Dermatology and Vice Chairman, Department of Dermatology, Saint Louis University School of Medicine.
 The new videos include important research statistics, tips to ensure successful treatment, step-by-step detailed demonstrations and instructions, and much more.
-Whether you'd like to improve your professional skills in injecting Botox for axillary, craniofacial, palmar, plantar, or submammary (sweating under the breasts) hyperhidrosis, our Video Library is the place to start.
+Whether HCPs would like to improve professional skills in injecting Botox for axillary, craniofacial, palmar, plantar, or submammary (sweating under the breasts) hyperhidrosis, our Video Library is the place to start.

 As with other online materials related to a learned medical skill, these videos are designed to help physicians prepare for hyperhidrosis continuing medical education events or other training, or as a review after training.
 Each technique discussed and demonstrated in the videos requires proper training and background -- such as that provided at International Hyperhidrosis Society continuing medical education events.
-Comprehensive, day-long programs are held twice per year and include live demonstrations and hands-on skills training.
+Comprehensive, day-long programs are held periodically and include live demonstrations and hands-on skills training.